roataway/telegram-bot/readme.rst

 Overview
 ========

 A Telegram bot to provide ETA for public transport in Chișinău.
-It uses MQTT to subscribe to updates related to ETAs and the locations of trolleybuses.
+A live instance is available at http://t.me/roataway_bot.

 The bot is written in Python and it was tested with 3.6, though earlier versions will work too, if you install the backported version of the ``dataclasses`` module.